-- 1. Design with 8051/PIC Microcontrollers -Data flash with erase, verify, fusing through ATMEL and INTEL tools -Simple application programs with kit and through assembler. - I/O Programming, Timers with 8051/ PIC Microcontrollers Assembly and C Programming. - 3.
+- 1. Design with 8051/PIC Microcontrollers -Data flash with erase, verify, fusing through ATMEL and INTEL tools -Simple application programs with kit and through assembler. - I/O Programming, Timers with 8051/ PIC Microcontrollers Assembly and C Programming . - 3.
 Program for seven segments LED Interface Character based LCD Interface. - 4.
 Interrupts, Serial port programming with 8051/ PIC Microcontrollers Assembly and C Programming. - 5.
 Program for Analog to Digital conversion (with on chip ADC). - 6.
 Program to rotate the stepper motor in clockwise and anticlockwise direction. - 7.
-Interfacing external memory with processor - 8.
-Implementation of Real Time Clock with I2C. - 9.
+Program for simulation of traffic light using C language. - 8.
+Implementation of Real Time Clock. - 9.
 Study one type of Real Time Operating Systems.